CharlyMartin/CharlyMartin/README.md

 🛠️ Current favourite stack: TypeScript + Next.js + Tailwind CSS

 ⭐ Interests: I would love to work with companies protecting nature and biodiversity.
-I'm also passionate about music and would enjoy working with companies in this space.
+I'm also passionate about music and would really enjoy working with artists in this space.

 You can read more about me and what I do at [charlymartin.me](https://charlymartin.me?utm_source=github-profile).
 See you there!